Stewardship Drive for 2022 - "Giving in Generosity"

 Are you itemizing deductions? (you plan on using Schedule A as part of your Form 1040)

-For those donors who itemize their deductions, and therefore directly write off gifts to charity, the deduction cap has been raised to 100% of adjusted gross income (earlier cap was 60%).
+For those donors who itemize their deductions, and therefore directly write off gifts to charity, the deduction cap has been raised to 100% of adjusted gross income (earlier cap was 60%) for cash contributions.
 For example, if John Taxpayer has an AGI of $175,000, he would normally be able deduct up to $105,000 for gifts to charity.
-With the temporary changes in the CARES Act, John could now deduct up to his full AGI of $175,000 if he gives that much to charity in 2020.
+With the extension of the temporary changes, John can deduct up to his full AGI of $175,000 if he gives that much to charity in 2021.

 Not itemizing? (you do not plan on using Schedule A as part of your Form 1040)